MPMc-Git/McGitNotes/mc-git-kb/docs/index.md

 # Welcome to the McKnowledgeBase
-↖ Click on the hamburger!
+↖ Click on the hamburger!<br/>
+Y'know, the 3 lines up and to the left.<br/>
+Click it.
+You know you want to.

 #### Hashtags I Likely Use
 - \#TechMerc #BattleTested #ExpertGeneralist #AlwaysBeCurious